-Governor Ige has created thousands of affordable homes, including rentals to address the needs of those entering the workforce.
+Governor Ige has created thousands of affordable homes, including rentals, to address the needs of those entering the workforce.

-Governor Ige and the State Legislature have added $150 million to the state’s affordable housing accounts managed by Hawai‘i Housing Finance and Development Corporation to produce affordable workforce housing.
+Fighting for affordable housing.Worked with the State Legislature to add $150 million to the state’s affordable housing accounts managed by Hawaiʻi Housing Finance and Development Corporation to produce affordable workforce housing.

-Has identified state lands near rail transit stations for future housing, employment centers, daycare, senior centers, and community facilities that will provide a sense of community and ease of accessibility.
+Providing accessible communities.
+Identified state lands near rail transit stations for future housing, employment centers, daycare, senior centers, and community facilities that will provide a sense of community and ease of accessibility.

+Increasing renting options for formerly homeless families.
 Hosted ‘Landlord Summits’ to encourage and increase the number of rentals to families who are transitioning out of homelessness.